 Children are grouped according to RWI phonics assessments and taught within their own year groups.
 Groups are homogenous so children can progress quickly.
-SEND children and lower attaining children are taught in small groups where required.
+SEND children and lower attaining children are taught in small groups with broken down steps.
 They have regular access to direct teaching from the class teacher, and practise/rehearse with support staff.